mjspriggs/overview/glossary/glossary.md

 ### Representational State Transfer (REST)
 {: #x3220976}

-A software architectural style that guides the design and development of the architecture for the World Wide Web.
-REST defines a set of constraints for  the architecture of  Internet-scale distributed hypermedia systems, such as the Web.
+A software architectural style that guides the design and development of the architecture for the web.
+REST defines a set of constraints for  the architecture of  Internet-scale distributed hypermedia systems, such as the web.

 ### resource
 {: #x2004267}